What do the days ahead hold for those of us who publish books? What is the future of book publishing?

 Consider all the really great books that don’t sell.
 Consider some of the poorly written books that do.
 Although this is unfair, it is also a reality.
 Fortuitous timing aside, these two situations point out the fact that producing and selling books is part art and part business.

 I’ve been in business much of my adult life: managing businesses, owning businesses, starting businesses, running businesses, and buying businesses.
 Being a businessman is in my blood; it’s part of who I am.

-I’ve been writing even longer, but in the past five years, I’ve taken writing seriously, moving it from hobby status to professional.
-I’ve worked at improving my work, at communicating clearer, and at understanding the craft.
+I’ve been writing even longer, but in the past years, I’ve taken writing seriously, moving it from hobby status to professional.
+I’ve worked at improving my work, communicating clearer, and at understanding the craft.
 Along the way, I realized writing is art.
 For a person who didn’t think of himself as creative, seeing writing as a form of art is huge.
 I embrace the role of an artist who writes.
 Writing is my passion.
 It’s in my blood; it’s part of who I am.

 In accepting the reality that writing is art, while publishing is business, it would seem that as a businessman writer, I have the best of both worlds.
-My creative side produces content and my business side turns it into product that sells.
-Unfortunately I have trouble connecting the two, at least as far as my work is concerned.
+My creative side produces content and my business side turns it into a product that sells.
+Unfortunately, I have trouble connecting the two, at least as far as my work is concerned.

 Many writers also struggle with the business side of their art.
 And while I am closer to connecting the two, my struggle is no less real.

 Though the reason why I have this issue still evades me, the solution is clear.
 As Nike says, I need to “just do it.”
 And with all the evolving technology in the world of publishing, it has never been easier to do.

 Last week I shared that the three parts of publishing a book we’re writing it, producing it, and marketing it.
 Each of these aspects has a creative element and a business element.
 Balance the pure artist and the pure entrepreneur in a respectable tension.